How It Works

 • Attach floor plans to the correct layer in map meta.

-• Use booth numbers on the plan as the reference for later metadata matching.
+• Use booth numbers on the plan as the reference for later reservations.

 • Mapboot turns this source into booth surfaces, routes, and an interactive viewer.